 Conclusion

-In my 2(!) tests sockets are about 7% faster; which surprised me a bit.
 I leave it up to you to decide whether that’s enough to switch if you’re currently using TCP.
-You should probably check it in your own cluster.
+You should probably benchmark it in your own cluster with your actual workload, but at least now you know what to expect.